bartbzd/100-days-of-code/log.md

 ### Day 84: November 15th, 2021

-**Today's Progress:** Continued with TOP's Introduction to Factory Functions
+**Today's Progress:** Continued with TOP's Introduction to Factory Functions.

 **Thoughts:** I ventured further in the lesson, which reviewed scope in JavaScript.
 Topics we dove into were global/local scope, namespace, lexical scope and scope chain.